 Transport between Malta and Gozo

 The standard fare for one adult passenger is EUR 4.65, while children pay EUR 1.15.
 The fare for Gozo residents is heavily subsidised by the government to EUR 1.15.
 Senior citizens (aged 60 and over) travel for free.
 The standard fare for a car and driver is EUR 15.70, while for a resident of Gozo plus car the fare is EUR 8.15.
+More information on fares and timetables can be found on Gozo Channel’s website.

 The ferry service operates daily and follows a strict schedule.
 On very rare occasions, when the weather is very bad, the service may be disrupted.